See the World - Long Term Travel Photography Blog - YOMADIC

 Having so many free and well maintained white bicycles located at several points in the Veluwe National Park is an incredibly brilliant idea.
 The Netherlands is a country known for a particularly large number of wonderfully thought out and implemented urban planning initiatives, and this is no exception.
 Encouraging the citizens to get some fresh air and exercise, is the epitome of common sense.

 As the photos show, the dappled light was extremely photogenic.
 My relentless folly of pursuing grainy, noisy, sometimes angry and often out of focus black and white street photography took a back seat today.
 It was a real treat, and quite a surprise, to see the beautifully photographic colours of the Veluwe.
 All photos were taken with the Fuji X-Pro1, the world’s best travel camera.
 Keep in mind, half the time I was riding along on a bike, and half of the time the 18mm lens was fogged over in the cold air.
-Being able to adjust settings and get-out-of-auto, wearing gloves and riding a bike through a Dutch forest?
+Being able to adjust settings, wearing gloves and riding a bike through a Dutch forest?
 Priceless.

 veluwe national park 6